We’re starting to feel a bit like Dory. No matter how many times we try, we can’t seem to find LooLoo.

 We’re told it started as a giant man cave for Inni and his mate Mitch – both uber passionate about all things coffee – but the aroma of their coffee roasting started to lure punters in and before they knew it they were sharing their coffee blends with the outside world in exchange for some change in a jar.

-It officially became a cafe five and a half years ago and to stock the vast space, they used a lot of their own furniture.
+It officially became a cafe six years ago and to stock the vast space, they used a lot of their own furniture.

 Between the retro furnishings, the assortment of bric-a-brac on the walls and shelves and sweet little touches like paperbacks on sale for charity, the warehouse has a vintage, op shop feel to it.

-You’ll often find LooLoo or her son Dan behind the coffee machine, and Mitch still uses the space to test out coffee concoctions including using his latte art skills to create a special Coastal Chic coffee.
+You’ll often find LooLoo or her son Dan behind the coffee machine, and Mitch still uses the space to test out coffee concoctions.

 An award-winning homegrown coffee connoiseur, Mitch’s hot coffee tip for the summer is cold drip coffee (his Onyx brand is widely used in cool cafes and bars on the Coast) either on ice or with coconut water.